david-lebl/scala-project-style-guide/docs/SERVICE_PATTERNS_COMPARISON.md

-# Worker Service Patterns: Service Pattern vs Use Case Pattern
+# Service Patterns: Service Pattern vs Use Case Pattern

 This document compares two different architectural patterns for implementing worker management functionality in Scala with ZIO.